Welcome to the wiki for the Non Aligned Technologies Movement. This is very much a work in progress.

 - Geographic communities (towns, cities, countries)

 - Individuals: We do not list individual members here, and no formal individual membership process exists yet.
-Anyone can declare themselves a supporter of NATM if they agree to our principles, and anyone can join this wiki.
+Anyone can declare themselves a supporter of NATM if they agree to our principles, and anyone can join this wiki or our community forum.
 You may consider using the hashtag #ForNonAlignedTech if you use social media.

-Our Advisory Board helps us coordinate the activities of NATM.
+Our Advisory Board (coming soon) helps us coordinate the activities of NATM.